GNOME/gtk/docs/reference/gtk/section-accessibility.md

 ### Custom entries

-For custom entries, it is highly recommended that you implement the
-#GtkEditable interface by using a #GtkText widget as delegate.
-If you
-do this, GTK will make your widgets text editing functionality accessible in the same way as a #GtkSpinButton or #GtkSearchEntry.
+For custom entries, it is highly recommended that you implement the `GtkEditable` interface by using a `GtkText` widget as delegate.
+If you do this, GTK will make your widgets text editing functionality accessible in the same way as a `GtkSpinButton` or `GtkSearchEntry`.

 ### Tab-based UI

 If you make a tab-based interface, you should consider using #GtkStack as the core, and just make a custom tab widget to control the active stack page.
-When doing so, the following extra steps will ensure that your tabs are accessible in the same way as #GtkStackSwitcher or #GtkNotebook:
+When doing so, the following extra steps will ensure that your tabs are accessible in the same way as `GtkStackSwitcher` or `GtkNotebook`:

 - Give your tab container the role %GTK_ACCESSIBLE_ROLE_TAB_LIST
 - Give your tab widgets the role %GTK_ACCESSIBLE_ROLE_TAB